Moduli problems for operadic algebras: Relative Koszul duality

-Notice that the presentation of the $\mathbb Z_{\geq 0}$-colored operad of non-symmetric operads $\mathscr O^{\mm{ns}}$ given in Definition \ref{def:op of ops} is quadratic and therefore fits the framework of Koszul duality.
-We recall the result of Van der Laan showing that $\mathscr O^{\mm{ns}}$ is both Koszul and Koszul self-dual.
+Let us now spell out how the operad $\mathscr{O}^\mm{sym}$ for nonunital symmetric operads, discussed in Section \ref{sec:operadicdeftheory}, fits into the framework from the previous section.
+To this end, notice that the presentation of the $\mathbb Z_{\geq 0}$-coloured operad of nonsymmetric operads $\mathscr O^{\mm{ns}}$ given in Definition \ref{def:op of nsops} is quadratic and therefore fits the framework of (coloured) Koszul duality: